aloniacode/AloniaCode/README.md

 ### Hello!

+- 🌱 I’m currently learning TypeScript and SSR framework
-- 🌱 I’m currently learning React and Vue
+- 🌱 I'm currently working with React and Vue